Coryf65/SquidInk/README.md

 ## How To Use

-Yoy can get the latest from Github or Mods.Factorio.com
+You can get the latest from Github or Mods.Factorio.com

 - Get the Zip file from Releases [here](https://github.com/Coryf65/SquidInk/releases)